 One historical scholar described the Wesley children as “a cluster of bright, vehement, argumentative boys and girls, living by a clean and high code, and on the plainest fare; but drilled to soft tones, to pretty formal courtesies; with learning as an ideal, duty as an atmosphere and fear of God as law.”

-These are only three examples of incredible dedication, human power, love and ability to truly accomplish the impossible.
-This humbles me and challenges to be the best I can be for my family.Thank you for visiting.
+These are only three examples of incredible dedication, human power, love, and the ability to truly accomplish the impossible.
+This humbles me and challenges me to be the best I can be for my family.Thank you for visiting.
 I would love to hear your thoughts!
 Feel free to leave your comment below.
 Please note that this post may contain affiliate links to products I use or recommend.